 - Air quality – the cottages are airtight to keep the draughts out, so a heat recovery system constantly brings fresh air in to the living spaces to maintain a comfortable and healthy internal environment.

 - Appliances and lights – the cottages use energy efficient appliances throughout with LED lighting

 These measures combine to provide comfortable living spaces day and night throughout the year, whilst ensuring the cottages use less energy than a small flat.

 Heat & Power

-- On-site renewables – our solar PV panels, some installed on the south facing roof of Curlew Cottage, produce almost as much electricty as we need for our home, our renewable energy business and the cottages.
-When the daylight fades power is imported, sourced of course from a 100% green energy supplier.
-Check how much power we're producing here!
+- On-site renewables – our solar PV panels, some installed on the south facing roof of Curlew Cottage, produce over half as much electricity as we need for our home, our EV's, our renewable energy business and the cottages.
+A battery storage system smooths the peaks and troughs of solar production whilst helping to support the grid by exporting power back at periods of peak demand.

-- Heat and hot water – a ground source heat pump provides both under floor heating and hot water for both cottages for the cooler months, whilst solar thermal panels provide the supply for the rest of the year.
+- Heat and hot water – a ground source heat pump provides both underfloor heating and hot water for both cottages during the cooler months, whilst solar thermal panels provide most of the hot water needs during the summer.
 Each cottage also has a highly efficient wood burning stove which takes its combustion air supply directly from the outside to avoid draughty chimneys.